vongxx/webbootcamp/README.md

 ```

 ### Node.js
-1. Javascript Library for server-side programming (Similar to python)
+1. Javascript Runtime for server-side programming (Similar to python)
+2. It is a back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
-2. Comes bundled with npm to download packages (similar to pip for python)
+3. Comes bundled with npm to download packages (similar to pip for python)
-3. Libraries to use:
+4. Libraries to use:
    - express (very easy to start a web-server/ web-service)
      - can create a port listener
      - has functions to respond to GET/POST requests to / or subpages